apburt/treeallom/README.md

 In its current form, nlallom can be used in two ways:

 1) nlallom.r - construct allometric models of the above forms using some allometric dataset
-2) runallom.r - estimate tree- and plot-scale AGB and its uncertainty using an allometric dataset and field data
+2) runallom.r - estimate tropical forest tree- and plot-scale AGB and its uncertainty using an allometric dataset and field data

 The usage of these two scripts is described below, and a more full description of the methods themselves can be found at: http://discovery.ucl.ac.uk/1575534/ (pp. 14-33)